bouts-gorse/willeeynel/retro-files/notes.md

 Innovation distinguishes between a leader and a follower.
 Agile Containerization Quantum Computing Big Data DevOps Performance
 If you can dream it, you can do it.
 Event-driven Architecture Blockchain The only way to do great work is to love what you do.
 Cache Invalidation React
+If you can dream it, you can do it.
+Load Testing Zero Downtime Deployment Dream big and dare to fail.
+NLP Pull Request